 Students with disabilities are not exempt from University policies and expectations.
 It’s important to raise your concern with the student to promote their success.

 The work of students with disabilities should be evaluated equivalent to their peers.
-It is advised that you discuss your observations with this student just as you would with any other student in your course who is experiencing difficulties.
+Discuss your observations with this student just as you would with any other student in your course who is experiencing difficulties.

-Yes, contact the Accessibility Services Advisor named on the Notification of Accommodation letter to discuss your concerns.
-An Accessibility Services Advisor's role is not only to provide students with assistance but also to support their instructors.
+Yes, contact the accessibility services advisor named on the Notification of Accommodation letter to discuss your concerns.